ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `Tick` function at the end of the script.
-This function will loop over all players in the game to check if the `endTime` is less that the current up time of the server (`time()`).
-If the `endTime` is lower than `time()`, then the player's `maxWalkSpeed` is reset back to the `NORMAL_SPEED`.

-The `Tick` function will run every frame, though in this case you don't need it to run every frame, so it can be slowed down using `Task.Wait(1)`.
-This means that it will wait 1 second until the next frame.

 #### Connect Events

+Connect up the events at the end of the script.
+These events will fire when the player joins and leaves the game.

 ```lua
 Game.playerJoinedEvent:Connect(OnJoined)
 Game.playerLeftEvent:Connect(OnLeft)
 ```

-Add the the above lines to the end of the script to connect up the events.
-These events will fire when the player joins and leaves the game.

 #### The SprintBoostServer Script